viraidip/DIP-DSA/README.md

 ## How to set up

 As a first step the right R version (3.6.3) and some additional packages need to be installed.
-These libraries are listed here:
+These additional libraries are listed here:

 - shiny 1.7.2
 - shinydashboard 0.7.2